Q Voice News publishes compelling journalism that connects, elevates, and engages the LGBTQ+ community.

 His muckracking journalism won him two awards, and he received a nomination for his reporting, including a two-part investigation that exposed anti-gay bullying of local high school students and the school districts’ failure to implement state mandated protections for LGBTQ+ students.

-He also written several articles on the Long Beach Police Department’s history of falsely arresting gay men for lewd conduct.
+He also has written several articles on the Long Beach Police Department’s history of falsely arresting gay men for lewd conduct.

 Treacy Seeley, Vice-President of Marketing, Treacy.Seeley@QVoiceNews.com